0xNathanW/gameboy/README.md

 ![image](https://user-images.githubusercontent.com/86011312/196007956-21586824-334e-42b3-96c6-cc92470c6bfa.png)

 Saves will write to a .sav file in the same directory as the ROM.
-Likewise, to read a save make sure it is in the same file as the ROM.
+Likewise, to read a save make sure it is in the same directory as the ROM.

 ### Controls
 | Input       | Key         |